 He entered Yale College at age 13 and graduated with honors.

-He became a pastor, and his sermon, "Sinners in the Hands of An Angry God," started The Great Awakening Revival.
+He became a pastor, and his sermon, "Sinners in the Hands of An Angry God," spread the Great Awakening Revival.

 His name was Jonathan Edwards, born OCTOBER 5, 1703.